-City staff is proposing three changes to the City Code dealing with dogs running at large and the process for declaring dogs vicious.
+At the study session on September 7, 2004, city staff proposed three changes to the City Code dealing with dogs running at large and the process for declaring dogs vicious.
+Since that meeting, an additional change has been made to the vicious dog and dangerous dog definitions in Section 5-1 of the City Code.
 There have been some unfortunate situations develop in the City of Grand Island this summer regarding some dog bite incidents and city staff believes that the proposed changes in the ordinance will improve and expedite the process of declaring dogs vicious to protect the public.
 City staff is also proposing some minor changes to the language in the dog running at large definition section and in Ordinance 5-34, which deals with dogs running at large.